ZJWang9928/ZJWang9928/README.md

 **Selected Publications:**

 🖋 **Zijie Wang**, et al. 2022.
 CAIBC: Capturing All-round Information Beyond Color for Text-based Person Retrieval.
-Accepted by the 30th ACM International Conference on Multimedia. (**CCF A, First Author**)
+In Proceedings of the 30th ACM International Conference on Multimedia.
+5314-5322. (**CCF A, First Author**)

 🖋 **Zijie Wang**, et al. 2022.
 Look Before You Leap: Improving Text-based Person Retrieval by Learning A Consistent Cross-modal Common Manifold.
-Accepted by the 30th ACM International Conference on Multimedia. (**CCF A, First Author**)
+In Proceedings of the 30th ACM International Conference on Multimedia.
+1984-1992. (**CCF A, First Author**)

 🖋 **Zijie Wang**, et al. 2022.
 SUM: Serialized Updating and Matching for Text-based Person Retrieval.
 Knowledge-Based Systems 248 (2022), 108891. (**IF=8.139, First Author**)